 KNOW YOUR RIGHTS--Your employer can legally view and file the documents you use to prove your identity and right to work, but cannot tell you which specific documents to provide.
 You choose which document or combination of documents from the lists on Form I-9 to provide and your employer must accept valid documents as proof.

 Paying Your Fair Share: Form W-4, Employee's Withholding Allowance Certificate

-This form must be completed on, or before, the first day of work.
-The information you provide on the W-4 form will be used to the amount of federal taxes to be withheld from each paycheck.
+This form must be completed on, or before, the first day of work, please see Update Federal and State Withholding Elections QRG.
+The information you provide on the W-4 form will be used to calculate the amount of federal taxes to be withheld from each paycheck.
 If you delay submitting this form, the maximum amount of tax will be withheld from your paycheck!
-You also need to complete a new W-4 if your living situation changes.
+You also need to update your W-4 if your living situation changes.

 - What's the purpose of the W-4 form?

 - The W-4 form determines the amount of federal income tax withheld from each paycheck.
 The amount withheld is based on your marital status (married or single), and the number of "withholding allowances" you claim.
 If you want an additional, specific dollar, amount taken out of your paycheck, indicate that amount on this form.
 Form W-4 is also used to claim an exemption from federal income tax withholding.

 - Can you claim to be exempt from federal income tax withholding?